AIDynamics/NeoPulse_Examples/DataSets/Image/README.md

 The MNIST dataset features 60,000 handwritten digits with 10,000 reserved for test.
 More information on the datasets and data formats can be found at the links above.

+The VOC2012 dataset is an example dataset for training a Single Shot MultiBox Detector model for drawing bounding boxes around objects and classifying them.

 # Tutorial Videos and Guides
 Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)